-Up to the end of 2015, altogether 28 Academic Partnerships between Austrian universities and scientific institutions in the key regions and priority countries of Austrian Development Cooperation had been selected for funding under APPEAR.
-Another 54 collaborations have so far received Preparatory Funding (start-up finance) and 13% of these have been able to obtain subsequent assistance.
-Two further calls for proposals will be issued till 2020 to initiate additional innovative collaborative scientific projects.
-Furthermore, 72 scholarship holders have also been able to take up PhD or Master programme studies.
+Up to the end of 2017, altogether 43 Academic Partnerships between Austrian universities and scientific institutions in the key regions and priority countries of Austrian Development Cooperation had been selected for funding under APPEAR.
+Another 64 collaborations have so far received Preparatory Funding (start-up finance) and 15 of these have been able to obtain subsequent assistance.
+No further call for proposals will be issued till 2020 to initiate additional innovative collaborative scientific projects.
+Furthermore, 123 scholarship holders have also been able to take up PhD or Master programme studies.
 For all this, Austrian Development Cooperation has provided about EUR 20 million from 2010 to 2020.

 The goal of APPEAR is to raise the quality of academic teaching and research, make management and administration more effective and step up national and international scientific dialogue.
 The partnerships also enhance the competencies in economic and social science needed for implementing national poverty reduction strategies in partner countries.